Bhutan Tours2 tours available

 BT1 Bhutan Tour

-While cliches abound in describing Bhutan as the last Shangri-La, it's still surprisingly true, even for the most hardened traveller.
-The mountains… Read more
+While cliches abound in describing Bhutan as the last Shangri-La, it's still surprisingly true, as the most hardened traveller will discover on our… Read more

 More About Bhutan

 Once a land cut off from the rest of the world for centuries, Bhutan is a country set amongst the mighty Himalaya with incredible vistas and an interesting culture still present in everyday life.
 While cliches and comparisons of this Shangri-La often dominate the descriptions of Bhutan, this is indeed a country with stunning countryside, peaceful farms, and monasteries that are perched thousands of feet above the valleys below.

 For centuries the towering Himalaya Mountains made Bhutan nearly impossible to reach, effectively closing it off from outside influence.
 What became known as the Dragon Kingdom had centuries to create its own unique traditions in a serene environment, like nowhere else on Earth.

 The Kingdom has decidedly different ways of looking at life, from the 'National Happiness' index that measures the success of its people by their joy to the limited number of visitors it allows in order to maintain its authenticity, a journey on our Bhutan tours is surely one never to be forgotten.

 Thimphu, the capital, is a small developing city that remains easy to walk around and explore.
 A stronghold of traditional Bhutanese art, architecture and culture, the friendly folk that call Bhutan home are found throughout the little cafes, bookshops and handicraft shops that are lined along Thimphu streets.

 The weekend market is the place to be starting Friday night, with locals buying or selling everything ranging from dried chilies and yak butter to textiles and bamboo products.
 Traditional crafts and textiles on display in the Folk Museum are remarkably similar to the styles still produced for the markets today.